This post was updated on December 3, 2021

-Climate change impacts ocean temperatures as well as wind patterns — taken together, these can alter oceanic currents.
+Climate change affects ocean temperatures as well as wind patterns — taken together, these can alter oceanic currents.

 How does this affect wildlife?

 As mentioned earlier, many marine species’ migratory patterns can change as the currents they follow are altered.
 And many species that depend on ocean currents for reproduction and nutrients will be affected.
-For example, many reef-building coral and reef fish species rely on dispersal of their larvae by currents.
+For example, reef-building coral and reef fish species rely on dispersal of their larvae by currents.

 The impacts of changes in ocean currents on humanity could be severe, as currents play a major role in maintaining Earth’s climate.
 For example, Europe’s relatively mild climate is maintained in part by the large Atlantic current called the Gulf Stream, which is experiencing an “unprecedented slowdown.”
-Changing these currents will have major implications for the climate across the globe, including changes in rainfall — with more rain in some areas and much less in others — and to air temperatures.
+Changing these currents will have major implications worldwide for the climate, including changes in rainfall — with more rain in some areas and much less in others — and fluctuating air temperatures.
 These changes have drastic implications for countless species, including humans.

 5. Climate change is affecting the chemistry of seawater

-The same burning of fossil fuels that increases greenhouse gas levels in the atmosphere, is also altering the chemical composition of seawater, making it more acidic.
-The ocean absorbs 30 percent of the carbon dioxide in the atmosphere; when that carbon dissolves into the water, it forms carbonic acid.
+The same burning of fossil fuels that increases greenhouse gas levels in the atmosphere, is also altering the chemical composition of seawater by making it more acidic.
+The ocean absorbs 30 percent of the carbon dioxide in the atmosphere — and when that carbon dissolves into the water, it forms carbonic acid.

-How does this affect marine life?
+How much does this affect marine life?
 A lot.

-Acidification directly ocean life that build shells of calcium carbonate such as corals, scallops, lobsters and crabs, and some microscopic plankton that are a foundation of the food web throughout the ocean.
-These shell-forming organisms provide critical habitats and food sources for other organisms.
-Increased acidification can also limit the ability of certain fish to detect predators, disrupting the food chain.
+Acidification can dissolve the calcium carbonate shells of marine species such as corals, scallops, lobsters and crabs, and some microscopic plankton that are a foundation of the food web throughout the ocean.
+These shell-forming organisms provide critical habitats and food sources for other marine life.
+Increased acidification can also limit the ability of certain fish to detect predators, disrupting the entire marine food chain.

 The disruption and destruction of coral reefs and shellfish will have profound effects on humanity, chiefly in the form of less food for people who rely on the ocean for it.

 Jessica Pink was an editorial intern for Conservation International.